Highlights

 FAQs

-The hop-on hop-off bus is available as your third-slot pick, but the metro and city bus network aren’t covered.
-If you want unlimited public transport alongside Sagrada Familia and Park Guell, look at the Essentials Pass.
+A hop-on hop-off bus is available as your third pick, but the metro and city bus network aren’t covered.
+For unlimited public transport alongside Sagrada Família, Casa Batlló and Park Güell, look at the Essentials Pass.